Updated: Sep 8

 Some might read this blog post and say that avoidance can also be a good thing: to know when to “pick and choose your battles.”
 Yes, sometimes avoiding things can be helpful, or harmonious, however not if you are betraying yourself or someone in some way with what you are avoiding.
 Most people know when they have betrayed themselves or someone in some way.
 If this is not the case, then great, if it is then I highly recommend you face the situation at hand.

 Ps.
-If you feel you are stuck in one of these traps, you can contact me here to see if I can help
+If you feel you are stuck in one of these traps, you can apply here to see if I can help